Will-Cooper/gaiaxpy-batch/README.md

 # GaiaXPy - Batch
-A convenience script for submitting lots (>1000) Gaia DR3 source IDs through the `gaiaxpy.calibrate` function (but can handle any number).
+A convenience script for submitting lots (>1000) Gaia DR3 source IDs through the `gaiaxpy.calibrate` or `gaiaxpy.convert` function (but can handle any number).
 It allows one to download the spectra directly to individual fits or txt files.